Project and Advanced Studies

 - communication of results through poster presentations prepared in the conventional manner for scientific research.

-This course is only available to students enrolled in the Bachelor of Science and associated combined degree programs.
+This course is only available to students enrolled in the Bachelor of Science or Bachelor of Mathematics or the associated combined degree programs.

 Successful completion of at least 60 units at 1000 level, at a high level of achievement, at least Distinction grade average